nextcloud/integration_openai/README.md

 * A Translation provider (using ChatGPT)
 * A SpeechToText provider (using Whisper)

-Instead of connecting to the OpenAI API for these, you can also connect to a self-hosted LocalAI instance.
+Instead of connecting to the OpenAI API for these, you can also connect to a self-hosted [LocalAI](https://localai.io) instance.

 ## Ethical AI Rating
-### Rating for ChatGPT via OpenAI API: 🔴
+### Rating for Text generation using ChatGPT via OpenAI API: 🔴

 Negative:
 * the software for training and inference of this model is proprietary, limiting running it locally or training by yourself